mhered/cpp_100daysofcode/code/Day098_02-07-23/Thumbnails/README.md

                const int MAX_HEIGHT = 200,
                bool verbose = false)`
 ```
-The function receives:
+This function receives:
 - a path to an image or video file
 - a path to the destination folder
 - the maximum width and height dimensions of the thumbnails
 - a `bool verbose` parameter

-The function will:
+This function will:
 - create a thumbnail not larger than the designated maximum dimensions while respecting the original aspect ratio
 - for video files of animated gifs the thumbnail will be created from a frame about 10% into the duration of the video
 - save the thumbnail with the name `tmb_[STEM].jpg` to the destination folder